 "When you do the common things in life in an uncommon way, you will command the attention of the world."

-In the late 1990s, twin brothers (sixth generation descendants of Lorenza/Lourenza and Minnie Martin) Irucka Ajani and Obiora Embry, through presentations to the family tried to encourage the family to grow food organically as a means of generating farm income.
+In the late 1990s, twin brothers (sixth generation descendants of Lorenza/Lourenza and Minnie Martin) Irucka Ajani and Obiora Embry, tried, through presentations to the family, to encourage the family to grow food organically as a means of generating on‐farm income.
 However, after a few years of making no traction they decided to put their ideas on the back burner.

 In 2006, Obiora developed a business name, logo, and brochure for Getting Back to Nature.
 His idea was for the business entity to perform agri‐tourism—this was before he had heard the term—activities at Martin Acres.
 In 2008 Obiora and two relatives worked on creating a holistic business plan for a business entity called Back to Nature.
 However, nothing ever materialized from the business plan.

 In December 2012, Obiora and Irucka decided to quit talkin’ about it and be about it (Obiora’s motto from the 2000s).
 The twins sought two acres of Martin Acres farmland to develop an edible forest garden.
 The two acres were previously used for cattle grazing, but had been left fallow for 40 or more years.
 On it were mature trees, bramble, grasses, and bushes.
 In early 2013, the area was cleared and bulldozed for our usage.
 This left exposed soil and barren land, two large brush piles, uprooted trees, and plants that looked like they were dying.
 In March 2013, they went to visit the area for the first time.